Dissecting a stepwise principle of cellular diversification to instruct regeneration in the enteric nervous system

 Comparison with CNS Development

-1. Combining single cell RNA and chromatin profiling to assess the role of pioneering transcription factors and competent cell states in each step of differentiation.
+1. Single Cell RNA and Chromatin Profiling: We will assess the role of pioneering transcription factors and competent cell states in each step of differentiation.

-2. Dissecting gene regulatory networks and identifying key determinants using ultrasound-guided gene manipulation, a novel method we recently developed to target the otherwise inaccessible ENS in utero.
+2. Gene Regulatory Networks: We will dissect gene regulatory networks and identify key determinants using ultrasound-guided gene manipulation, a novel method we recently developed to target the otherwise inaccessible ENS in utero.

-We will leverage knowledge on latent potentials and intrinsic transcriptional regulators to engineer specific neuron types through viral gene manipulation in the adult gut.
+3. Injury-Induced Adult Neurogenesis: We will determine how injury-induced adult neurogenesis correlates with developmental paradigms and leverage knowledge on latent potentials and intrinsic transcriptional regulators to engineer specific neuron types through viral gene manipulation in the adult gut.

-The proposed project will transform our comprehension of neuron identity formation and maintenance and provide proof-of-principle experiments that open up self-repair strategies to treat neurological gut disorders.
+The proposed project will transform our comprehension of neuron identity formation and maintenance.
+It will provide proof-of-principle experiments that open up self-repair strategies to treat neurological gut disorders.

 Financiële details & Tijdlijn